split-brain/funstructor/doc/help.md

 # Help

-Lot of people get confused when playing Funstructor for the first tim, so we've made a quick game tutorial that helps you understand the basics.
+Lot of people get confused when playing Funstructor for the first time, so we've made a quick game tutorial that helps you understand the basics.

 **Note:** to play you must love clojure and card games